Currency Act: Legacy

 Currency Acts created tension between the colonies and the mother country, and were a contributing factor in the coming of the American Revolution.
-In all of the colonies except Delaware, the Acts were considered to be a "major grievance".
-When the First Continental Congress met in 1774, it issued a Declaration of Rights, which outlined colonial objections to certain Acts of Parliament.
-Congress called on Parliament to repeal the Currency Act of 1764, one of seven Acts labeled "subversive of American rights".
+In all of the colonies except Delaware, the acts were considered to be a "major grievance".
+When the First Continental Congress met in 1774, it issued a Declaration of Rights, which outlined colonial objections to certain acts of Parliament.
+Congress called on Parliament to repeal the Currency Act 1764, one of seven acts labeled "subversive of American rights".

-However, according to historians Jack Greene and Richard Jellison, the currency debate was no longer really a "live issue" in 1774, due to the 1773 amendment of the Act.
+However, according to historians Jack Greene and Richard Jellison, the currency debate was no longer really a "live issue" in 1774, due to the 1773 amendment of the act.
 The controversy's most important impact was psychological, in that it helped convince many colonists that Parliament did not understand or care about their problems.
 Colonial leaders came to believe that they, rather than Parliament, were better suited to legislate for the colonies.